blueorange589/miscalculator/ethics.md

 the way to get rid of ethics is not to expect/demand it from others.

 it wasn't ethics (others rule), thats stopping you and others from doing what they don't do.

+if one gets punished due to ethics, everything else around has to be perfect. otherwise it is unfair, so again un-ethical.